 To get started, you want to think through the sales process from your customer’s standpoint.
 What are the different steps that the customer progresses through?

-Make sure your website doesn’t get in the way of your customers doing business with you.
-These 14 tips will help you improve your website so you can increase the sales and or leads you get from web visitors.
+Make sure your site doesn’t get in the way of your customers doing business with you.
+These 14 tips can help you improve your website so you can increase the sales and/or leads you get from website visitors.

 Typos and errors such as phrases that could have multiple (sometimes laughable) meanings are easy to miss, especially when you’re the one doing the writing.
-They are also easy miss if your native language isn’t the same as the language of your website.
+They’re also easy to miss if your native language isn’t the same as the language of your website.
 For example, I once saw a jewelry site that had a half-carrot diamond ring on sale.

-If you’re using a storefront, WordPress or some other website builder, look for “responsive” templates to use for your site.
-What these do is resize your web pages so they are viewable on any size device.
+If you’re using a storefront, WordPress, or some other website builder, look for “responsive” templates to use for your site.
+What these do is resize your web pages so they’re viewable on any size device.
 For the most part, that means shifting multi-column formats, so only one column appears on a smartphone, and reducing the width of each page so it can be viewed without scrolling from side to side.

 RELATED: How to Write Product Descriptions That Sell

 Businesses and consumers today have little time to waste.
-If they can’t find what they want quickly on your site they’ll move on.
+If they can’t find what they want quickly on your site, they’ll move on.
 To help them find their way around, be sure all of your pages have navigation links on them.
-These may be at the top of the page or right side for desktop viewers.
-For mobile viewers, use a “hamburger” menu (ie, a symbol with three horizontal lines) and/or the word Menu to link to display the navigation when clicked.
-Include a search function on your site as well.
+These may be at the top of the page or the right side for desktop viewers.
+For mobile viewers, use a “hamburger” menu (that is, a symbol with three horizontal lines) and/or the word “Menu” to link to display the navigation when clicked.
+Include a search function on your site, as well.

-13. Help people who stumble into your web site find their way back.
+13. Help people who stumble onto your website find their way back

 RELATED: How to Get More Email Subscribers